 "I love it.
-I know every scope of turkey I put in a box is going to feed someone today."
+I know every scope of turkey I put in a box is going to feed someone today," he said.

 A total of 5,000 plates were prepared at Rodeo Austin.
-It is just one of many locations throughout seven states in the United States hosting an event.
+It is just one of many locations throughout seven states in the U.S. hosting an event.
 It started as a vision by Operation Turkey founder Richard Bagdonas and others.

 Paula Trevino is one of the people getting a meal Thursday.

 "I am just blessed and glad to be here with the family, and thanks so much," said Trevino.

 The Wences family helped deliver the meals.